MarcoSteinke/MovingPoint-Lightweight-Java-2D-Game-Engine/README.md

 + refactor method and variable names
 + Capsule components such as UserInput in their own modules
 + MovingPointStarter as Class which starts the Engine
-+ Refactor GameObjectQuery and impllement it as Heap Data Structure with LRU Order
++ net.bestofcode.MovingPoint.Refactor net.bestofcode.MovingPoint.GameObjectQuery and impllement it as Heap Data Structure with LRU Order
-+ @Player Annotation, if the annotation is set, the object with the annotation will be used and drawn instead of the MovingPoint object.
-Otherwise the MovingPoint will be drawn.
++ @net.bestofcode.MovingPoint.Player Annotation, if the annotation is set, the object with the annotation will be used and drawn instead of the net.bestofcode.MovingPoint.MovingPoint object.
+Otherwise the net.bestofcode.MovingPoint.MovingPoint will be drawn.
-+ MovingPointUIManager where the GraphicalComponent gets injected
++ MovingPointUIManager where the net.bestofcode.MovingPoint.GraphicalComponent gets injected
 + improve project structure
 + work on the website:
   articles